CSC510-2015-Axitron/project2/README.md

 - Equal number of assignees
 - Percent of comments by user

-For number of posters in issue comments, if a single user had a comment in more than 90% of issues, while others had closer to 50% or less, that was considered a bad smell.
+For number of posters in issue comments, if a single user had a comment in most of the issues, that was considered a bad smell.

 If a user posted more than the following function of issues that was also a bad smell: (Total number of issues / Number of members * 2)